davidmartinrius/speech-dataset-generator/README.md

 ```

-- `--input_file_path`: Path to the input audio file.
+- `--input_file_path`: (required) Path to the input audio file.
+Cannot be used with input folder.

-- `--input_folder`: Path to the input folder containing audio files.
+- `--input_folder`: (required) Path to the input folder containing audio files.
+Cannot be used with input_file_path

+- `--youtube_download`: (optional)Link or links separated by space of youtube videos or playlists.
+Can be combined with --input_file_path or --input_folder

 - `--output_directory`: Output directory for audio files.